JaakkoLohilahti/eShop-project/README.md

-## eshop-project is now live in Heroku!
+## eshop-project is now live on Heroku!
 https://fitstore-live.herokuapp.com/

 The main features such as ones listed below are now working.